randomouscrap98/contentapi/README.md

    - To run the dbmigrations, just call `./dbmigrate.sh`.
 It can be run as many times as you want, it keeps track of which sql has been run already.
      It also makes a backup, but only once per call, each call overwrites the last backup.
 Be careful!
 3. Run the `Deploy/publish.sh` script to get the files onto the server.
 This also copies resource files and the dbmigrations scripts (sql and sh)
+4. Set up your own `appsettings.Development.json` or `appsettings.Production.json` (depending on the environment you choose in your .service file) with setting overrides.
+You really should override at least the secret key and anonymous live token.
-4. After modifying to suit your needs, copy the service file to `/etc/systemd/system`, then as a first time install, run `sudo systemctl enable contentapi`
+5. After modifying to suit your needs, copy the service file to `/etc/systemd/system`, then as a first time install, run `sudo systemctl enable contentapi`
-5. (Optional) Set up nginx or some other proxy to proxy connections to http://localhost:5000.
+6. (Optional) Set up nginx or some other proxy to proxy connections to http://localhost:5000.
 Or whatever url you set in your service files
-6. Check to make sure you have a `content.db` file in your server publish folder.
+7. Check to make sure you have a `content.db` file in your server publish folder.
 Make sure the large amount of binaries are there.
 Make sure your appsettings.json and appsettings.Production.json (or whatever you're using) look fine.
 Then you can start your service with `sudo systemctl start contentapi`
-7. Check if it's running by going to your proxied (or whatever) endpoint and going to /api/status.
+8. Check if it's running by going to your proxied (or whatever) endpoint and going to /api/status.
 You should see json output with information on the server.

 **To RE-publish:**